>

 When he came to Lord Darnell’s haa

-he tinkled at the pin,
+He tinkled at the pin,

 Lord Darnell he was ready there

-for to rise and let him in, him in,
+For to rise and let him in, him in,

 To rise and let him in.

-“Oh is my bower a-falling down,
+“O is my bower a-falling down,

-or does my castle burn?
+Or does my castle burn?

 Or is my lady lighter yet

-of a daughter or a son, a son,
+Of a daughter or a son, a son,

 A daughter or a son?”

-“Oh no your bower’s not fallin’ down
+“O no your bower’s not fallin’ down

-or does your castle burn,
+Or does your castle burn,

 But Little Matty Groves he sleeps tonight

-keeping your lady warm, her warm,
+Keeping your lady warm, her warm,

 Keeping your lady warm”